michellstefanii/rust-studies/notes.md

 let x: i64 = 23;

-### Adicionando o u siginifica unsigned quanto o i significa signed
+### Adding the u means unsigned as the i means signed

 ### ex: